spkenv/spk/docs/ref/indexes.md

 ## SPK Repository Indexes

-`SPK` supports generating a packages index for a repository to help with solves.
-An index must have been generated separately for a repository before it can be used.
-Using an index speeds up solves using that repository.
+`SPK` supports generating a packages index for a repository to speed up solves.
+An index must have been generated separately for that repository before it can be used.

 The index is designed to help the solvers with solves (package look-ups, deprecation checks, pre-loading non-package variable